Losing a loved one can be incredibly difficult, both emotionally and logistically.

-9. Notify any named parties within the will & set initial expectations.
+9. Notify any named parties within the will and set initial expectations

-10. Pause and take some time to grieve, mourn, & self-care.
+10. Pause and take some time to grieve, mourn and self-care

-Self-care is vital step… both initially and over the weeks, months and years to follow.
+Self-care is a vital step… both initially and over the weeks, months and years to follow.

 Next Steps After A Funeral

 It’s unfortunate, but knowledge that someone has passed away can be an invitation for theft, either from criminals, or even well-intentioned family members wanting to claim sentimental or financially valuable items.